Uncrystallised fund pension lump sum versus income drawdown

-In this article we are looking at taking benefits in phases, to help with this we’ll show the different impacts using a case study.
+In this article we are looking at taking benefits in phases.
+To help with this we’ll show the different impacts using a case study.

 It’s worth remembering that not all pension plans can support income drawdown.
 This is especially the case with older plans.
 If that is the case the benefits should be transferred to a plan that can before crystallising benefits.

 Another option is to take your tax-free cash gradually.
 Every time you take money from your pension pot, 25% of it is tax-free and tax is payable, at your marginal rate, on the other 75% of each lump sum.
-The MPAA is triggered by the first payment of income benefits.
+The money purchase annual allowance is triggered by the first payment of income benefits.

-He can transfer the £380,000 fund into a plan that offers drawdown and crystallise £80,000 giving him £20,000 (25%) tax free.
+He can transfer the £380,000 fund into a plan that offers drawdown and crystallise £80,000 giving him £20,000 (25%) tax-free.
 He doesn't need an income just now as he has enough to live on from his salary.
-As no income is taken this does not trigger the MPAA allowing him to contribute as normal into his workplace pension and not be restricted to £4,000.
+As no income is taken this does not trigger the money purchase annual allowance allowing him to contribute as normal into his workplace pension and not be restricted to £10,000 a year before there is an annual allowance tax charge.
 No income tax is payable as he does not need an income from the pension savings at the moment.
-The house value will increase due to the extension and increases his estate for IHT purposes, but the £360,000 left over is still in the pensions ‘tax wrapper’ keeping it outside his estate for IHT.
+The house value will increase due to the extension and increases his estate for inheritance tax purposes, but the £360,000 left over is still in the pensions ‘tax wrapper’ keeping it outside his estate for inheritance tax.

-An UFPLS is an option as he has no intention paying into a pension so the MPAA restriction of on the level of contributions does not affect him.
+An uncrystallised fund pension lump sum is an option as he has no of intention paying into a pension so the money purchase annual allowance restriction on the level of contributions does not affect him.

 (Nil income higher rate taxpayer)

-|Amount crystallised||£80,000||£20,589 before tax|
+|Amount crystallised||£80,000||£20,572 before tax|

-|Amount added to taxable income||£0||£15,441|
+|Amount added to taxable income||£0||£15,429|

-|Income after tax||£0||£14,8531|
+|Income after tax||£0||£14,8571|

-|Total received||£20,000||£20,000 (£5,147 + £14,853)|
+|Total received||£20,000||£20,000 (£5,143 + £14,857)|

-|Annual allowance for future contributions||£40,000||£4,000|
+|Annual allowance for future contributions||£60,000||£10,000|